September 9, 2019

 After attending this workshop, otolaryngologists will:

-- Acquire an awareness of the challenges an endoscopic surgeon faces when trying to manage a large vessel injury endoscopically.
+- Recognize the challenges an endoscopic surgeon faces when trying to manage a large vessel injury endoscopically.

-- Receive training in the surgical techniques that are vital for the effective management and control of the surgical field.
+- Carry out the surgical techniques that are vital for the effective management and control of the surgical field.

-- Experience a simulation of this challenging scenario allowing them to employ these surgical techniques in the animal model of a large vessel catastrophe during endoscopic skull base surgery.
+- Acquire experience a simulation of this challenging scenario allowing them to employ these surgical techniques in the animal model of a large vessel catastrophe during endoscopic skull base surgery.

-This event is an Accredited Group Learning Activity (Section 1) and simulation program (Section 3) as defined by the Maintenance of Certification program (MOC) of the Royal College of Physicians and Surgeons of Canada, and approved by the Continuing Professional Development Directorate (CPDD) of the Fédération des médecins spécialistes du Québec.
+This activity is an Accredited Group Learning Activity (Section 1) and an Accredited Simulation Activity (Section 3) as defined by the Royal College of Physicians and Surgeons of Canada’s Maintenance of Certification Program (MOC) as well as a Recognized Professional Development Activity and Recognized Practice’s Assessment Activity as defined by the Collège des médecins du Québec.
+This activity has been approved by the Continuing Professional Development Directorate (CPDD) of the Fédération des médecins spécialistes du Québec.